avesbox/acanthis/.website/defining-schemas.md

 final personPartial = person.partial();
 ```

-It also accept the `deep` parameter to make all nested properties nullable.
+It also accepts the `deep` parameter to make all nested properties nullable.

 ```dart
 final person = object({